bsilvade/d36-bigspring/exampleSite/content/english/_index.md

       - "images/service-1.png"
       - "images/service-2.png"
       - "images/service-3.png"
-      content : "We provide a Digital 360 view of potential ways of working and thinking to assist companies transform their business and scale.
-Combining technologies and consultancy, the right tools and methods can be put to work to achieve the agreed objectives.
-We are yal to the next level."
+      content : "We provide Swiss enterprises and SME's in the Healthcare industry a digital 360 landscape of technology, with execution capability to transform their business and scale.
+Combining technologies and consultancy, the right tools, resources, and methodology we assure the agreed objectives.
+We accelerate the process and shorten your time-to-market."

       button:
         enable : false
         label : "Check it out"